'Pliny Dove' and Daisy Marble Mosaic Top

 Product Description

-The slab could very well be the work of the prolific Roman mosaicist Giacomo Raffaelli (1753-1836), who worked for the Vatican Mosaic Studio.
+The micro mosaic could very well be the work of the prolific Roman mosaicist Giacomo Raffaelli (1753-1836), who worked for the Vatican Mosaic Studio.
 This central subject is taken from an ancient Roman floor mosaic of doves that was evacuated by Giuseppe Furuetti at Hadrian's Villa near Rome in 1737.
 Organised using tiny natural stone cubes, the original mosaic was rumoured to have been made by Sosos of Pergamon, described by Pliny the Elder in his encyclopaedia.
 In 1764 this mosaic was displayed in the Capitoline Museum, seen by many travellers who copied the piece extensively.
 Following the death of Raffaelli, a tabletop displaying said scene was described amongst the contents of his workshop, 'a table in mosaic, unfinished, five palmi and seven inches long and two palmi and ten inches high within the middle the cup of with Forietti's Doves'.

 With later bronze base